w3f/polkadot-wiki/docs/general/getting-started.md

   paper that describes the protocol in more technical terms.
 We would recommend reading this overview paper if you are interested in digging more into the protocol itself.
 - [The Web3 Foundation's research site](https://research.web3.foundation/) contains details and
-  up-to-date technical research on Polkadot in general.
+  up-to-date technical research on Polkadot in general, including scalability, cryptographic, economic, and security aspects of the protocol.
 - [Polkadot for Beginners: A non-technical guide to decentralization, blockchains & Polkadot](https://linktr.ee/polkadotbook) -
   a book funded by the Polkadot Treasury
 - [Polkadot's specification](https://github.com/w3f/polkadot-spec) is a GitHub repository that holds